 As our parents struggle to accept and come to terms with their losses, to recapture fragments of memory and to hold on to what remains, they are engaged in an effort to shape and understand their legacy - to reflect on the meaning of their lives and the memories that will live on with future generations after they die.

-Here are some tips we've come up with to help the senior in your life create their own legacy:
+Here are four tips to help the senior in your life create their own legacy:

-2.???
-Tell a love story.
-Sort through Mom's handwritten keepsakes and piece together the love notes, birthday cards, and photos that tell her story "The Notebook"-style.
+Sort through Mom's handwritten keepsakes and piece together the love notes, birthday cards and photos that tell her story "The Notebook"-style.
 Paste them into a large coffee-table-type scrapbook to make your whole family swoon.

 Sort through the saved notes, emails, birthday cards and letters your parents have sent you, your siblings and each grandchild.
 Make a photocopy of each and physically cut and paste favorite phrases into a book or on a collage.
 Compile with some of your favorite images and display.

 Sit down with a computer and ask your parents all the questions you can think of.
 Start with Mom's childhood or how Dad first asked her out.
 Ask Dad about his first car or the lessons he learned from his own father.
 Type with no agenda -- just let it all unfold.
 Consider using a Dictaphone for better backup.
 Make sure to ask your family for the questions they'd love to know.
 Don't worry about publishing the content, just make sure you have it saved.

 * Note: Name has been changed.

 Find the senior care your loved one deserves